kfdf/intrusive-index/README.md

 }
 ```

 The `journal` property of a transaction holds several arrays with the transaction data.
-If the transaction is "commited" the journal can be used to verify the database consistency (to some extent, at least) and to persist changes.
+If the transaction is "committed" the journal can be used to verify the database consistency (to some extent, at least) and to persist changes.

 ```js
 let tr = new Transaction() // derived from TransactionBase